 The historical aspect:

 In this novel Walker plumbs the depths of the dark ages as the the pagan Norse religion begins to be supplanted by Christianity in Norway around 1000 A.D.
 Walker probes the uncomfortable horrors perpetrated by men in the name of Christianity: "Be baptized or die," becomes the mantra of the Church.
 And fighting this misguided version of Christianity is the brutal religion of the Viking Norsemen.
-For Christians reading this story, it is a harsh confrontation with an often overlooked period of history...the inglorious, tragic attempt to win the world for Christ by the sword.
-However, Mr. Walker creates two of the most memorable characters ever written, Father Aillil an Irish priest who despises God, and a mighty Hersir named Erling, who as a Christian, aquires Aillil to be his priest.
+For Christians reading this story, it is a harsh confrontation with an often overlooked period of history...the inglorious, tragic attempt to win souls by the sword.
+Mr. Walker creates two bery memorable characters, Father Aillil an Irish priest who despises God, and a mighty Hersir named Erling, who as a "viking" Christian, aquires Aillil to be his priest.

-The story is stuffed full of adventures, heart-wrenching drama, agonizing moral dilemma, titanic battles between men, and gods (demons).
+The story is stuffed full of adventures, heart-wrenching drama, agonizing moral dilemma, titanic battles between men and gods.
 And that leads into the fantasy side of the story...

 The fantasy aspect:

 The gods of Norway don't sit idly by.
 Aillil calls them demons, but the pagan Norsemen's gods show themselves in many shapes and forms, driving the motives of men, infiltrating human minds, and often manifesting themselves bodily in open warefare with Aillil, Erling, and any who dare disrupt their dominion over Norway.
 There are Berzerkers, Ogres, underground women, and werewolves.
-And there are the Norse gods Thor and Freydis!
-Spiritual warfare on an epic scale.
+And there are the fascinating Norse gods Thor and Freydis!

 The skill of the writing: